 * In these workshop courses with two components (Choreography/Repertory, A/B), students study technique and learn contemporary repertory or collaborate on the creation of new work with professional choreographers.
 Students also create their own dances and learn about choreographic practices and history

 Prerequisites and Restrictions

 To secure your place in the appropriate class, email Prof. Rebecca Lazier at email@example.com between April 8-19, 2019, and list previous composition experience at Princeton.
 This course MUST be taken in conjunction, and in the same semester, with DAN 319B, DAN 320B, DAN 419B or DAN 420B (Dance Performance Workshop courses, additional two 2-hour classes weekly).
+Students earn a combined one unit of course credit for taking both classes simultaneously.
 A mandatory placement class for these Dance Performance Workshop sections will take place on Tuesday, September 10, 2019, at 3:00 p.m. in the Hearst Dance Theater.